How secured auto loans work

 Larger loan amounts

-Lenders will often finance 110 percent to 125 percent of the vehicle’s value when you borrow a secured auto loan.
+Lenders may finance 110 percent to 125 percent of the vehicle’s value when you borrow a secured auto loan.
 This allows you to purchase extras like gap insurance or an extended warranty without paying out-of-pocket.
-While the amount you can borrow is capped based on factors like your income and other debts, you can generally find secured loans to cover the cost of more expensive vehicles.
+The amount you can borrow is capped based on factors like your income and other debts.
+However, you can generally find secured loans to cover the cost of more expensive vehicles.

 Easier to qualify